altugbakan/evm-send/README.md

 - Support for all EVM chains using RPC URLs.
 - Deployment bytecode generation using `npx evm-send -d`
-- Bytecode correctness simulation (WIP)
+- Deployment bytecode correctness simulation